MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-location-directive.md

 [!INCLUDE [preview-banner-section](../../includes/preview-banner-section.md)]
 <!-- KFM: Preview until 10.0.31 GA -->

-The *Location directive scopes* feature gives more freedom when designing location directives and makes it possible to reduce redundant configurations.
+The *Location directive scopes* feature gives you more freedom when you design location directives and helps reduce redundant configurations.
 It adds a **Scopes** option, which replaces the previous **Multiple SKU** option.
-The **Multiple SKU** option can only be set to *Yes* or *No*, while the **Scopes** option includes both of those settings (*Single item* and *Multiple items*) plus two more (*Single item or order* and *All*).
+Whereas the **Multiple SKU** option can be set only to *Yes* or *No*, the **Scopes** option provides not only those two settings (through the *Single item* and *Multiple items* values) but also two more (through the *Single item or order* and *All* values).
 For more information about these settings, see [Location directives FastTab](#location-directives-tab).

-When enabled, the **Scope** option supersedes the **Multiple SKU** option and is 100% compatible with existing configurations.
+When it's enabled, the **Scope** option supersedes the **Multiple SKU** option and is 100-percent compatible with existing configurations.

-To use this feature, it must be turned on in your system.
+To use this feature, you must turn it on in your system.
 Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on or off.
 In the **Feature management** workspace, the feature is listed in the following way:

 - **Module:** *Warehouse management*
 - **Feature name:** *Location directive scopes*